 While bohemianism is no new concept, it's still affected by passing trends.
 Right now, Blakeney thinks it's all about chunky macramé pieces and overflowing amounts of botanicals.
-"I'm starting to see the macramé trend take a turn for the chunky, and I love it," she says.
-"I also am noticing that people are getting very creative and maximal when it comes to the sheer number of plants and plant placement in the home—things are getting very wild," she notes.
+"I'm starting to see the macramé trend take a turn for the chunky, and I love it," Blakeney says.
+"I also am noticing that people are getting very creative and maximal when it comes to the sheer number of plants and plant placement in the home—things are getting very wild," Blakeney notes.

 Incorporate the Old With the New

 Along with collected items, you can incorporate pieces both new and old to get the boho look.
-Blakeney herself is a fan of reupholstering, which can breathe new life into an older object.
-"I like to have fun with reupholstering old sofas in bold botanical prints," she says.
+Blakeney is a fan of reupholstering, which can breathe new life into an older object.
+"I like to have fun with reupholstering old sofas in bold botanical prints," Blakeney says.
 You can also try your hand at thrift shopping to find unique home décor items to go with newer furnishings.

 Bring the Outside In

 Bring beautiful green plants inside for a true bohemian feel.
 Think long romantic vines or more modern palms that can be displayed in a variety of vases.
-According to Blakeney, plants should be placed where they'll be the happiest, which is usually by the windows.
-"Hang them from the ceilings, have them cascade off of high shelves, or include one large tree indoors for a real statement," she says.
+According to Blakeney, plants should be placed where they'll be the happiest, which is usually near the windows.
+"Hang them from the ceilings, have them cascade off of high shelves, or include one large tree indoors for a real statement," Blakeney says.

-Another way to bring the outside into your home is with pieces that can easily transition from patio to living room (and vice versa).
-Blakeney's own Inside Out Performance Fabrics are one way to get this look.
+Another way to bring the outside into your home is with pieces that easily transition from patio to living room (and vice versa).
+Blakeney's own collection of Inside Out Performance Fabrics are one way to get this look.

 Learn the Difference Between Clutter and Display